Praful932/llmsearch/README.md

 ![llmsearch](assets/llmsearch.png)
 # llmsearch

-A familiar way to do  hyperparameter search over generation parameters of an LLM.
-All you need is a model, dataset and a metric.
+Conduct hyperparameter search over generation parameters of large language models (LLMs).
+This tool is designed for ML practitioners looking to optimize their sampling strategies to improve model performance.
+Simply provide a model, dataset, and performance metric and llmsearch handles the rest.

 ## Contents
 - [Installation](#installation)